NickGrunert/master-thesis/modules/03_truth_compare.typ

     Additionally, certain edges are challenging to discern with the naked eye, and they are often imperceptible in both the nDSM and RGB data.
     Especially in the RGB data regions with large shadows, the edges are not clearly visible.
     However, these edges become clearly visible when utilizing the derivative and coloring the image with this data.
-    This introduces an additional layer of complexity and duration to the process of generating ground truth data.
+    This introduces an additional layer of complexity to the process of generating the ground truth segmentations.
     It must also again be noted that the RGB data and the nDSM data are not perfectly aligned.
     Consequently, an attempt to create a ground truth based only on the RGB data would yield a different result than the nDSM data, particularly with regard to the house outlines, where the misalignment becomes quite evident.
     Therefore the ground truth data will mainly be built solely upon the nDSM data, whereby it must be noted that this approach introduces a discrimination against later built analysis on the RGB data.
     This is deemed accceptable because of the assumption that the height information is neccessary for good evaluation anyway, and biasing it here makes sense.